GoogleChrome/web.dev/content/secure/cross-origin-resource-sharing/index.md

 ## How does CORS work?

-Remember that the same-origin policy tells the browser to block cross-origin requests.
+Remember, the same-origin policy tells the browser to block cross-origin requests.
 When you want to get a public resource or other server on different origin, the resource providing server needs to tell the browser "This origin where request is coming from can access my resource".
 The browser remembers that and allow cross-origin resource shearing.

-### Step 1: client request
+### Step 1: client (browser) request
 When the browser is making cross-origin request, the browser adds an `Origin` header with the current origin (scheme, host, and port).

 ### Step 2: server response
 On the server side,
-When a server sees this header, and wants to allow access, it adds an `Access-Control-Allow-Origin`  header to the response specifying the requesting origin (or `*` to allow any origin.)
+When a server sees this header, and wants to allow access, it needs to add an `Access-Control-Allow-Origin`  header to the response specifying the requesting origin (or `*` to allow any origin.)

-The
+### Step 3: browser receives response

-browser sees this response, and allows the response data to come through.
+The browser sees this response, and allows the response data to come through.

 ## Share credentials with CORS